 - Math/English;

 - A strong emphasis on vocational soft skills and entry-level job skills;

 - Developing basic work habits and safety;

 - Carpentry and computer-based carpentry;

 - Welding;

 - Outdoor education/conservation;

 - Automotive services;

 - Small engines;

 - Aquaponics;

-- Retailing;
+- · Retailing;

 - CDOS Credential Opportunities.

 Districts provide a student profile in the CDOS Tracker program.
 Students will exit the program with an Employability Profile, Career Plan and Portfolio that may be utilized upon seeking employment or added to upon entering a Career and Technical Education Program.
+The program does not embed special education services.
 Subscription to the program is on a per-seat basis.